-Join us for the ultimate celebration of Ludwig van Beethoven as we explore the man, the music, and his place in our time in a jam-packed festival weekend.
+Join the ultimate celebration of Ludwig van Beethoven as we explore the man, the music, and his place in our time in a jam-packed festival weekend.

 Beethoven is one of music’s most mythologised geniuses.
 In his own lifetime, he was a radical champion of individual expression in an age of violent social change.
-Today, ringtones bleep Für Elise, protesters in Parliament Square sing the ‘Ode to Joy’, and gift shops sell Ludwig van Beethoven action figures.
+Today, ringtones bleep Für Elise and protesters in Parliament Square sing the ‘Ode to Joy’.
 We can attack him, revere him or just enjoy him.
 We can – and must – interrogate and challenge him.
 But we can’t ignore him.

 Exchange your ticket for a wristband at the Box Office from one hour before the first performance.
 Wristband will guarantee entry to all the symphony sessions.
 Entry to other sessions will operate on a first-come, first-served basis.

 Beethoven Weekender sponsored by DHL

 Beethoven's Bagatelles supported by Classical Futures Europe and the Creative Europe Programme of the European Union.